 That means minimum payments due won't ease and stiff interest charges on credit card balances will remain unless you pay off your cards each billing cycle.

 What to do now: Prioritize paying off the credit cards you can — especially those with the highest interest charges — and consider balance transfers to lower interest rate and zero-interest credit card offers as your credit score allows.
-With good credit, a for may be another option to consider.
+With good credit, a personal loan for credit card debt consolidation may be another option to consider.